Home

 FAQs About Education Loan Moratorium Period

-How can the moratorium period be helpful in my education loan?
+How can the moratorium period be helpful in an education loan?

-Can a borrower apply for an extension for an education loan if he had defaulted on his previous loans In India?
+Can a borrower apply for an extension for an education loan if they had defaulted on previous loans in India?

-What is the maximum duration of the moratorium?
+What is the maximum duration of the moratorium period?

-Is it possible to extend my moratorium period on an education loan?
-How?
+Is it possible to extend the moratorium period on an education loan?

 Do I have to pay interest during the moratorium period?